 Thessaloniki

 The Macedonian capital is definitely worth a visit.
-She is a bit like the underrated little sister of Athens.
-A young, modern Greek metropolis with trendy clubs and impulsive nightlife.
-Both major cities are varied.
+It’s a bit like Athens’ underrated little sister.
+A young, modern Greek metropolis with trendy clubs and vibrant nightlife.
+Both major cities are diverse.
 You can find out what you need to consider when traveling to Athens in our article: Athens Holidays

-Thessaloniki’s trendy district of Ladadika invites you to go out in the evening and during the day to stroll through the many small shops with all kinds of handicrafts and to linger in the numerous hip cafés.
+Thessaloniki’s trendy Ladadika district invites you to go out in the evening and during the day to stroll through the many small shops offering all kinds of handicrafts and to linger in the numerous hip cafés.

-The city is clear and you can reach everything quickly and comfortably on foot.
+The city is easy to navigate, and you can reach everything quickly and comfortably on foot.
 Probably the most famous landmark of Thessaloniki is the White Tower, one of the city’s seven surviving defensive towers.
 You’ll find it at the bottom of the harbor, from where you can continue strolling along the pretty promenade.

-As much as this part of Thessaloniki resembles a busy, hectic big city, you will find it relaxed in Ano Poli, the upper town.
-In these picturesque, winding streets, between colorful houses, you escape the noise of the center.
+As much as this part of Thessaloniki resembles a busy, hectic big city, you’ll find a more relaxed atmosphere in Ano Poli, the upper town.
+In these picturesque, winding streets, nestled among colorful houses, you can escape the noise of the city center.

-You can find more information and useful tips about the lively city of the Macedonia region in our article: Thessaloniki Highlights
+You can find more information and useful tips about this lively city in the Macedonia region in our article: Thessaloniki Sights

 Accommodation at the foot of Mount Olympus

-If you want to relax a bit before or after your climb on the mighty Mount Olympus of Greece, it is worth staying near Litochoro.
-On Booking.com* you will get a good overview of available accommodations and hotels in Mount Olympus.
-Recommended Hotels on Mount Olympusare, among others:
+If you want to relax a bit before or after your climb on the mighty Mount Olympus in Greece, it’s worth staying near Litochoro.
+On Booking.com* you’ll get a good overview of available accommodations and hotels on Mount Olympus.
+Recommended hotels on Mount Olympus include, among others:

 - Ktima Bellou